Make remote learning effective and engaged with Microsoft Education resources

 COVID-19 has had a huge effect on the daily routines of millions of educators and students across the world.
 The Microsoft Education team has remained committed to helping everyone stay connected and engaged through remote learning.
 And now, as countries begin to emerge from the crisis, Microsoft is helping schools shift to ‘blended learning’ – which combines both traditional and virtual classrooms – for more effective education in the future.

-Most importantly however, the first few months of 2020 have highlighted some of the huge advantages that online learning can offer.
-The education sector is quickly realising that technology has the potential to enhance the whole learning experience through blended learning.
+The first months of 2020 highlighted some of the huge advantages that remote learning can offer.
+And the education sector quickly realized technology’s potential to enhance the entire learning experience.

+Microsoft Teams for Education provides an online classroom so students and teachers can find new ways to continue their lessons.
 Microsoft Teams for Education is free for schools and universities, and is accessible on either mobile, tablet, PC or browser.
 Lots of institutions started using it as an online classroom so students and teachers could continue lessons remotely.
-Now, as everyone begins taking tiny steps back towards normality, many schools are continuing to use the platform.
+Now many schools are continuing to use the platform.

 Our series of free webinars gives you a clear picture of how to use Microsoft Teams and other tools to engage your whole school community, while also beginning to adopt a blended learning approach.